top of page

 The building, which is next door to our Downtown Clinic, will be used as a Behavioral Health and Wellness Center.
 Funds raised will go towards transforming this dilapidated old building into a welcoming and functioning counseling and wellness center.

-One of our current Nurse Practitioners, Jessica Watkins, is participating in an externship through East Tennessee State University's Integrative Behavioral Health Institute for Integrated Behavioral Health.
+One of our current Nurse Practitioners, Jessica Watkins, has completed an externship through East Tennessee State University's Integrative Behavioral Health Institute for Integrated Behavioral Health.
 This course of study explores learning to integrate behavioral health care with medical care.

 Spearheaded by Behavioral Health Clinic Manager and Certified Peer Recovery Specialist Brooke Jenkins, Crossroads clinic will replicate Roanoke's Bradley Free Clinic Hope Initiative, serving as a hub for resources to individuals with substance use disorders and their families.
 In the 8 years since they started their program, they have helped over 2,700 people find recovery programs.
 Crossroads is proud to work in conjunction with the Bradley Free Clinic to bring this program to our area.